Donders-Institute/meg-hackathon/2020-05-25-interoperability/README.md

 _Note that the strategy above is also more or less how the evaluation of `qsubcellfun` and `qsubfeval` works, see [here](http://www.fieldtriptoolbox.org/faq/how_to_get_started_with_distributed_computing_using_qsub/) for details._

+### Making Julia scripts executable

+This works similar to Python, using the shebang syntax.
+See also [this post](https://discourse.julialang.org/t/useful-julia-script-tips-workaround-shebang/15584) on passing options to Julia.

 ### Making R scripts executable

-This would probably be similar to the Python or MATLAB strategies outlined above.
+This works similar to Python, using the shebang syntax.
+See for example [this post](http://www.cureffi.org/2014/01/15/running-r-batch-mode-linux/).

 ### Exchanging parameters and input/output data